zhullyb/monyhar/monyhar/docs/updating_clang_format_binaries.md

 There are some auxiliary scripts that ought to be kept updated in lockstep with the clang-format binary.
-These get copied into `buildtools/clang_format/script` in your Chromium checkout.
+These get copied into `buildtools/clang_format/script` in your Monyhar checkout.

 The `README.monyhar` file ought to be updated with version and date info.